 Bosses (In Order)

-- Arich: A large red spider you face at Kremwood Forest.
+- Arich: A large red spider faced at Kremwood Forest.

-- Squirt: An odd looking face that squirts jets of water out at you, you face it at Cotton-Top-Cove.
+- Squirt: An odd looking face that squirts jets of water, encountered at Cotton-Top-Cove.

-- Bleak: An evil living snowman you face at K3, utilizes cannonballs in the form of snowballs.
+- Bleak: An evil living snowman met at K3, utilizes cannonballs in the form of snowballs.

 - Barbos: Some sort of spiked...clam.
-It fires needles and nautilus (type of shelled fish) missles at you, faced at Razor Ridge.
+It fires needles and nautilus (type of shelled fish) missiles at the Kongs, faced at Razor Ridge.

-KAOS - Considered to be the new leader of the Kremling Krew.
+- KAOS - Considered to be the new leader of the Kremling Krew.
 However, it is actually being controlled by the true leader, Baron K. Roolenstein otherwise known as K. Rool.
-You face it at Makanos and at KAOS Kore at the end of the game.
+It is first encountered at Makanos and then at KAOS Kore at the end of the game.

-In Donkey Kong Country 3, there are 8 worlds altogether (9 in the GBA version) including the lost world of Krematoa.
-Each world has 5 stages and a boss at the end for you to defeat.
+In Donkey Kong Country 3, there are eight worlds altogether (nine in the GBA version) including the lost world of Krematoa.
+Each world has 5 stages and a boss at the end for the Kongs to defeat.
 The worlds are as follows: Lake Orangatanga, Kremwood Forest, Cotton-Top Cove, Mekanos, K3, Razor Ridge, Pacifica, KAOS Kore, Krematoa.